CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 exercise the active code modifications.
 Multiple configurations may need to be tested in some cases.
 Developers can contact the Consortium for guidance or if there are questions.

-In order to generate the files necessary for the compliance test, test cases should be created with the ``qc`` option (i.e., ``--set qc``) when running cice.setup.
+In order to generate the files necessary for the validation test, test cases should be created with the ``qc`` option (i.e., ``--set qc``) when running cice.setup.
 This option results in daily, non-averaged history files being written for a 5 year simulation.